zuzannast/swagger_ui_engine/README.md

 # SwaggerUiEngine

-Include [swagger-ui](https://github.com/swagger-api/swagger-ui) as rails engine and document your API with simple JSON or YAML files.
+Include [swagger-ui](https://github.com/swagger-api/swagger-ui) as Rails engine and document your API with simple YAML files.

+## Problem

+Working on a Rails API, I've wanted to document my endpoints in the clearest and easiest way possible.
+My goal was to have the documentation separated from the actual code base and to have a web UI version of Swagger for testing and reading it.
+Using Rails 5 default API, I didn't need to include Grape, so I took a look into some other existing solutions.
+Most of them were no longer supported (e.g. [swagger_engine](https://github.com/batdevis/swagger_engine) and [swagger-ui_rails](https://github.com/d4be4st/swagger-ui_rails)) or required adding some extra code for the actual documentation (e.g. [swagger-docs](https://github.com/richhollis/swagger-docs)).
+Also, none of them supported Swagger web UI configuration, so I decided to write and maintain a gem on my own that would allow others to include Swagger web UI as Rails engine and support writing simple documentation in YAML files.

 ## Swagger UI Version

 Swagger UI Version |
 ------------------ |
-2.2.8              |
+2.2.10             |

 ## Swagger specifications